nikhjha/my-portfolio/README.md

 ## Development Workflow

 1. Make changes to the frontend in the `frontend` directory.
-2. Update or manage content in the `sanity-project` directory.
+2. Update or manage content in the `studio-my-portfolio` directory.
 3. Use the VS Code workspace to switch between projects easily.

 ## Additional Resources